-Note: The chart data was extracted in the month of June, 2016, based on employment data maintained by the department by industry.
-Self-employed individuals, fishers, unpaid family help, domestics and most individuals engaged in agriculture are excluded from these data.
-The seasonally-adjusted annual average employment in all industries for 2015 was 339408 based on data reported by the Alaska Department of Labor, Research and Analysis section.
+Note: The chart data was extracted in the month of May, 2019, based on Current Quarterly Census of Employment and Wages (QCEW) maintained by the Department of Labor and Workforce Development Research and Analysis section.
+Self-employed individuals, federal employees, fishers, unpaid family help, domestics and most individuals engaged in agriculture are excluded from these data.